themitosan/grpp/README.md

 ```

 > [!IMPORTANT]\
 > You MUST run this command as `sudo`, since it will install grpp as a global package.
+If you don't have sudo access (like rootless termux), you can run without `sudo` (or run `npm run bi-sudoless` to do everything automatically)

 If everything is fine, you will be able to call `grpp` system-wide.